-Thorn—co-founded by Ashton Kutcher and Demi Moore—is one of the key players in the fight against child sex trafficking.
+Thorn—co-founded by Demi Moore—is one of the key players in the fight against child sex trafficking.
 The organization focuses on tech-led approaches to end online child sexual abuse through products like victim identification tools that are provided for free to law enforcement.
 Thorn’s Spotlight tool has helped to identify over 16,000 child victims of sexual exploitation to date—including nearly 5,000 victims in 2019 alone.

 Another key focus of Thorn’s is to empower the public to recognize and report trafficking through education and awareness.
 And when it comes to decoding the language of such a complex issue as child sexual exploitation, understanding a few key terms can help.